Frequently Asked Questions

 Is this a one -time program or an on-going experience?

-Each Gloam cycle runs for 10 weeks and stands on its own as a complete experience.
 At the same time, the program is designed to unfold across three cycles over the course of a year.
 Children who continue will encounter returning characters, deepening storylines, and a growing sense of familiarity with the world.
 Families are welcome to join for a single cycle or continue across the year.
-Many choose to stay in order to experience the full arc as it develops.